 Skip to main content

-PostgreSQL vs MySQL in 2026: Which Database Should You Actually Use?
+PostgreSQL vs MySQL 2026: Which Should You Use?

 Anurag Sharma

-PostgreSQL vs MySQL in 2026: Which Database Should You Actually Use?
+PostgreSQL vs MySQL 2026: Which Should You Use?

+I'm not telling you this to say PostgreSQL is always better.
+I've also been on teams where MySQL was the right call and switching would've been a waste of time.
 Picking a database is one of those choices that haunts you for years.
-Switch too late and you are looking at weeks of migration pain.
-Pick the wrong one early and you spend every sprint working around limitations that should not exist.
-I have been on both sides of this — running production PostgreSQL clusters and maintaining legacy MySQL systems — and the honest answer to "which one?" has never been more nuanced than it is right now.
+Switch too late and you're looking at weeks of migration pain.
+Pick the wrong one early and you spend every sprint working around limitations that shouldn't exist.

-So rather than giving you a generic "it depends" answer, I am going to walk through every major comparison point with actual queries, benchmarks, and opinions.
+So rather than giving you a generic "it depends" answer, I'm going to walk through every major comparison point with actual queries, benchmarks, and opinions.
 By the end, you should be able to make a confident choice — or at least a well-informed one.

 Core Philosophy and Architecture

 PostgreSQL describes itself as "the world's most advanced open-source relational database," and honestly, that claim holds up.
 It was designed from the ground up for correctness and extensibility.
-The MVCC (Multi-Version Concurrency Control) implementation is robust, the type system is incredibly flexible, and the extension ecosystem lets you bolt on capabilities that would require entirely separate systems in other databases.
+The MVCC (Multi-Version Concurrency Control) implementation is solid, the type system's incredibly flexible, and the extension ecosystem lets you bolt on capabilities that would require entirely separate systems in other databases.

 MySQL took a different path.
 Originally optimized for read-heavy web workloads, it prioritized speed and simplicity over feature completeness.
-The InnoDB storage engine (default since MySQL 5.5) brought transactional safety and crash recovery, but MySQL's DNA is still rooted in "get the data fast."
+InnoDB (default since MySQL 5.5) brought transactional safety and crash recovery, but MySQL's DNA is still rooted in "get the data fast."

 JSONB Support: Where PostgreSQL Still Dominates

-If you are working with semi-structured data — and in 2026, who is not? — this comparison matters a lot.
+If you're working with semi-structured data — and in 2026, who isn't? — this comparison matters a lot.

 PostgreSQL JSONB

-PostgreSQL's JSONB type is not just a text column with JSON validation.
+PostgreSQL's JSONB type isn't just a text column with JSON validation.
 It stores data in a decomposed binary format that supports indexing, partial updates, and sophisticated querying.

 -- Create a table with JSONB